-This component will address barrier 2, by supporting community-based natural resources management (CBNRM), as well as locally led sustainable practices for land and water resource management (SLWM).
-It responds to the smallholder farmer's collective needs to produce enough and desired food while maintaining/increasing ecosystem productivity in the face of increased climate risks.
-The focus on SLWM and CBNRM is driven by opportunities they offer to provide triple-win solutions to communities, beneficial in adapting to climate change: increased land productivity, improved livelihoods, and ecosystems.
-Indeed, there is growing scientific evidence that, SLWM- which includes a combination of organic soil fertility, inorganic fertilizer, and water managements- can provide effective climate change adaptation solutions, thereby enabling smallholders' farmers to cope with climate change impact34.
-Moreover, Sustainable land and water management (SLWM) will more than offset the effect of climate change on yield under the current management practices.
-By combining ecological resilience with water infrastructure, the project strives to create enduring structures that enhance the overall management of 7, 000 ha of land and water resource in the targeted areas.
-The rationale for selecting specific SLWM measures (Small water retention dikes and Small Anti-Salt Dikes (SASD) is grounded in the fact that the technologies are well-known by national experts, ensuring ease of implementation, replicability, and potential for improvement.
-Previous projects, such as the PAPIL and PARIIS initiatives, have demonstrated the success of similar interventions (See Section F).
+This component will address barrier 2, by supporting locally led sustainable practices for land and water resource management (SLWM), as well as community-based natural resources management (CBNRM).
+The smallholder farmer's collective needs for sustainable agricultural practices to address adaptation needs that are compatible to livelihoods, agriculture and land/soil management requirements to produce enough and desired food while maintaining/increasing ecosystem productivity in the face of increased climate risks.
+By assessing these needs the project will identify areas where emerging capacity building are needed and ensure knowledge sharing mechanism to feel information gaps for improved SLWM.
+The focus on SLWM and CBNRM is driven by opportunities they offer to provide triple-win solutions to communities, beneficial in adapting to climate change: increased land productivity, improved livelihoods, and ecosystems32.
+Indeed, there is growing scientific evidence that, SLWM- which includes a combination of organic soil fertility, inorganic fertilizer, and water managements- can provide effective climate change adaptation solutions, thereby enabling smallholders' farmers to cope with climate change impact33.
+Moreover, Sustainable land and water management (SLWM) will more than offset the effect of climate change on yield under the current management practices34.
+The component prioritizes community engagement and knowledge sharing, through farmer field school (FFS), an approach based on peoplecentered learning35, as well as establishment of local committees, ensuring that local stakeholders actively participate in and benefit from sustainable practices.
+By harmonizing ecological resilience with socio-economic needs (infrastructure building), the project strives to create enduring structures that enhance the overall management of 7,000 ha of land and water resource in the targeted areas.